2b-t/docker-realtime/doc/realtime_basics/PreemptRt.md

 $ make oldconfig
 ```

 Go ahead and **change the relevant configuration parameters** if you want to.
-This can be done graphically with `$ make xconfig`, `$ make menuconfig` or manually by modifying the `.config` file.
-If the compilation later on fails you might have to try to change the following flags:
+This can be done graphically with `$ make xconfig`, `$ make menuconfig` or manually by modifying the `.config` file located inside `linux-${KERNEL_VER_FULL}`.
+The [German Open Source Automation Development Lab (OSADL) ](https://www.osadl.org/) performs long-term tests on several kernel versions and publishes the results on the internet.
+One might want to use these parameters instead rather than working with his/her own `.config` file.
+An overview of the corresponding systems can be found [here](https://www.osadl.org/Real-time-optimization.qa-farm-latency-optimization.0.html) and the configuration file for a particular system can be downloaded (e.g. [this one](https://www.osadl.org/?id=1087#kernel)).

+For a successful installation I have to change the following parameters inside the `.config` file:

 ```shell
 # Find and replace